Chege-jr0/Gen-Data-Capstone-Project/README.md

 Correlate debt trends with crisis indicators i.e inflation rates and debt defaults from historical data

-To apply SQL aggregations to prepare regression-ready datasets.
+To apply SQL aggregations to visualize charts.

 To visualize patterns and trends through Tableau dashboards.
 # 📦 Data Sources